duncan-r/SHIP/_sources/overview.txt

 In keeping with the bridge example above:

-   - head_data (dict): single variables used by a unit type (e.g. comment, remote_us,
+   - head_data (dict):
+       single variables used by a unit type (e.g. comment, remote_us, calibration_coef, etc).
-      calibration_coef, etc).
 The naming scheme tries to remain close to those used in the software and the help manual, although these two vary at times!
-   - row_data (dict): variable number of data entries, like geometry data in a lot of units, and bridge opening data in bridges.
+   - row_data (dict):
+       variable number of data entries, like geometry data in a lot of units, and bridge opening data in bridges.
 All row_data have a 'main' key, the main row data - usually geometry.
 The dict values are RowDataCollection objects.

+For a summary of the head_data keys, row_data keys, and the unit type and category strings see :ref:`unitdescriptions-top`.

 Accessing head_data is simple::